 Exams: All exams (including the final exam) are open book.
-Students may use their textbooks as well as any other books or notes they wish.
+Students may use their textbooks as well as the class-notes as they wish.
 Students may use any type of calculator they wish except that they may not use calculators capable of wireless communication.
 Cell phones or any other device capable of wireless communication are not allowed.
-Student ID s will be checked during the exams.
+Student ID's will be checked during the exams.